aman-batra-dev/Hyprland-dotfiles/Arch_Installation.md

 ```bash
 timedatectl set-ntp true
 ```
-- In general any command that has 'ctl' at its end then that command is a service.
+- In general any command that has 'ctl' at its end is a service.
 - In the above case timedatectl is a service to manage time and date on your machine.
 The option "ntp" refers to Network Time Protocol.
 It is there to auto update your system's time through internet.

 ### Updating the mirrorlist
 Mirror list are the urls or in layman "internet links" from which Arch's package manager "pacman" downloads all the packages.
-Unlike Windows users don't have to go to specific sites to download.
+Unlike Windows, Arch users don't have to go to specific sites to download.
 With one command pacman searches all the official databases to download the desired software.
 We will discuss more about pacman and its usage in later sections.

 Lets update the mirror list to select the fastest URL available for your region.
 ```bash